Support Home Launching Your Study Design

 If you need to make changes to your tasks or questionnaires after they have been added to your experiment tree, you will need to make sure you update your nodes to the latest version once the changes have been committed in the Task or Questionnaire Builder.

-A screenshot of the experiment builder.
-The commit button has been highlighted with a purple box.
+A screenshot of the New Experiment Builder.
+The green commit button has been highlighted with a purple box.